matievisthekat/spotifysync-server/README.md

-# TuneIn
+# SpotifySync

-A WebSocket server used to transmit information to any TuneIn app that tries to connect to it via its HTTP url.
-TuneIn does not violate any legal agreements with Spotify.
+A WebSocket server used to transmit information to any SpotifySync app that tries to connect to it via its HTTP url.
+SpotifySync does not violate any legal agreements with Spotify.

 ## Setup